123jimin/wplace-joyeuse/README.md

 The coordinates for BlueMarble are: **1048 738 86 425**.

+### Known Issues

+- Measure number 22 from template is ugly and needs to be fixed.

 ### Zoomed-In Views

 [This folder](./doc/zoom-in/) contains several zoomed-in views of the sections we're working on.